 Cores

 The PX30 has four Cortex A35 cores of the ARMv8-A variety.
-It’s not very well positioned for the sales pitch when 8 cores beats 4 cores, and quite often, you see the PX30 Android headunits with only 2 GB RAM.
+It’s not very well positioned for the sales pitch when 8 cores beat 4 cores, and quite often, you see the PX30 Android headunits with only 2 GB RAM.
 Considering 8 or 6 cores with 4Gb or 6Gb being the current norm, why would anyone consider the outdated PX30 when there are much better-looking options?

 PX30 Block Diagram